 - Allow your tenants to stay without signing a new AST contract.
 This is possible because, without a new AST contract being signed, the tenancy becomes periodic, rolling from month to month with the same rent.

 Evicting a Tenant with an Assured Shorthold Tenancy Agreement

 If you’re looking to evict a tenant with an assured shorthold tenancy agreement, then you’ll need a court order, and there are also rules and procedures to follow before evicting a tenant.
 You can find these here.

 Template Assured Shorthold Tenancy Agreement Form

 As stated, if you’re renting out your home to someone, you really should have an assured shorthold tenancy agreement in writing.
-Although these vary from property to property, standard template forms are available, like this one from .GOV which comes complete with guidance and explanations.
+Although these vary from property to property, standard template forms are available, like this one on the Gov UK website which comes complete with guidance and explanations.